gregreindel/cardano-node-cloud-init/README.md

 Note: It's recommended to use Ubuntu 20.04 x64.

 **Step 1**
-- Take the file contents of the file named "User Data" and input that when creating your server.
+- Take the contents of the file named "User Data" and input into the user data section when creating your server.

 **Step 2**
 - Allow the instance to boot.
 Once it does, it will begin running the Cloud-init configuration.
-- You can log into your server by running the following command:
+- Login to your server by running the following command:
 `ssh cardano@the-server-ip-address -p the-port-you-chose`
-- Once you connect, run this command to watch the Cloud-init logs:
+- Once connected, run this command to watch the Cloud-init process in the logs:
 `sudo tail -f /var/log/cloud-init-output.log`
-- Wait until it says "Cloud-init v. xxxx-ubuntu1~20.04.2 finished..." at the bottom of the log file, and/or the server reboots.
+- Wait until it says "Cloud-init v. xxxx-ubuntu1~20.04.2 finished..." at the bottom of the log file and/or the server reboots.

-Once the Cloud-init log says "finished" at the bottom, the installation is complete.
+Once the Cloud-init log says "Cloud-init v. xxxx-ubuntu1~20.04.2 finished..." at the bottom, the installation is complete.
 It should take no longer than 5 minutes.

 **Step 3**
 - Verify the installation by running the following command: `logs`